MadSquids/SimpleClock/README.md

 # SimpleClock
- This plugin adds a clock to BeatSaber based on your OS's time.
-Currently a WIP and is not finished.
-Don't expect it to work.
+ This plugin adds a clock to BeatSaber based on your System's time.
+Currently the clock is set to the top center of the screen and no customization options are available.
+Future development may see customization options become available within the game.